Dolphin MOVE SDK

 API Interface / React Native

-In all future inits, the SDK expects to be initialized natively at app start points (In Appdelegate for iOS, and MainApplication for Android).
+In all future inits, the SDK expects to be initialized natively at app start points (In AppDelegate for iOS, and MainApplication for Android).
 This is to guarantee that the MOVE SDK is set up and active before the limited time provided by the OS in background wakeups is consumed.

 The native init will re-use the last authentication and configs objects passed to the SDK from the JS initialization.